StackOverflowIsBetterThanAnyAI/wcag-compliant-accessible-library/README.md

 The success criteria covered in this library are:

-<a href="https://www.w3.org/WAI/WCAG22/Understanding/non-text-content.html">1.1.1 Non-text Content</a>,
+<a target="_blank" href="https://www.w3.org/WAI/WCAG22/Understanding/non-text-content.html">1.1.1 Non-text Content</a>,

-<a href="https://www.w3.org/WAI/WCAG22/Understanding/info-and-relationships.html">1.3.1 Info and Relationships</a>,
+<a target="_blank" href="https://www.w3.org/WAI/WCAG22/Understanding/info-and-relationships.html">1.3.1 Info and Relationships</a>,

-<a href="https://www.w3.org/WAI/WCAG22/Understanding/identify-input-purpose.html">1.3.5 Identify Input Purpose</a>,
+<a target="_blank" href="https://www.w3.org/WAI/WCAG22/Understanding/identify-input-purpose.html">1.3.5 Identify Input Purpose</a>,

-<a href="https://www.w3.org/WAI/WCAG22/Understanding/language-of-parts.html">3.1.2 Language of Parts</a> and
+<a target="_blank" href="https://www.w3.org/WAI/WCAG22/Understanding/language-of-parts.html">3.1.2 Language of Parts</a> and

-<a href="https://www.w3.org/WAI/WCAG22/Understanding/on-input.html">3.2.2 On Input</a>
+<a target="_blank" href="https://www.w3.org/WAI/WCAG22/Understanding/on-input.html">3.2.2 On Input</a>

 Each of these success criteria is given certain techniques by the W3C which fulfil these criteria.